Hunting, Trapping, and Fishing Charges

 What to do if approached by a DNR officer

-When confronted by any law enforcement officer in the city or the wilderness, the first thing to remember is to remain polite, respectful, and obey their directions.
+When confronted by any law enforcement officer in the city or the wilderness, the first thing to remember is to remain polite and respectful and obey their directions.
 This will go a long way when your attorney is later attempting to get the charges dismissed or reduced.
-Secondly, you should exercise your right to remain silent, indicating to the officer you are respectfully declining to make any statements until you have had a chance to speak to your lawyer.
+Secondly, you should exercise your right to remain silent, indicating to the officer that you are respectfully declining to make any statements until you have spoken to your lawyer.
 It always pays to be polite and non-confrontational, even if a DNR officer is impolite or disrespectful.
 The judge and prosecutor will find ways of justifying the inappropriate behavior of public officers; however, they will closely scrutinize your behavior.
 Also, although having a great hunting, trapping, and fishing attorney represent you in court is your best hope of getting charges dismissed and avoiding jail, it is best not to threaten a DNR officer with legal action or a lawsuit.

 What to do if you are charged with a hunting, trapping, or fishing offense by a DNR officer

 The DNR regulations are complex, and police or DNR officers might interpret an innocent act as a deliberate violation of the regulations.
-You should contact an experienced, respected, and reputable criminal defense attorney at your earliest opportunity.
+You should immediately contact an experienced, respected, and reputable criminal defense attorney.
 Your attorney will consult and advise you, and they will deal with the DNR and the prosecutor rather than you.
 You might think you can explain away an alleged violation, but this is almost certainly not true.
 Anything you say may be interpreted or twisted to be used against you.
 Let the defense professionals deal with law enforcement professionals.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. can take steps to show that you had no intention of violating the regulations, and if you did, it was an innocent mistake.